redhat-cop/helm-charts/charts/operatorhub/README.md

 ## Installing the chart

-To install the chart:
+To add the chart repo:

 ```bash
 $ helm repo add rht-labs-charts https://rht-labs.github.io/charts
 ```
-After installing the chart, create a YAML file to specify the overrides in the following structure:
+After adding the chart repo, create a YAML file to specify the overrides in the following structure:

 ```yaml
 operators: